Important Legal Disclaimer

 - Have funds ready - Deposit accessible for exchange

-The first time home buying journey takes 6-18 months for most buyers.
-Start preparing now, even if purchase is months away.
-For more on avoiding mortgage stress and common mistakes, see our first home buyer Australia guide.
+The buying journey takes 6-18 months for most buyers.
+Start now, even if your buy is months away.